Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The Alberta Coat of Arms represents provincial sovereignty and the authority of the Lieutenant Governor, Premier, Ministers, the Legislative Assembly, members of the Legislative Assembly and their offices.
-The Coat of Arms is used by the Court of Appeal, the Court of Queen's Bench, the Provincial Court and provincial judges.
+The Coat of Arms is used by the Court of Appeal, the Court of King's Bench, the Provincial Court and provincial judges.

 All requests for reproduction of the armorial bearings must be submitted in writing to: